MichalOpoka/ecfr/cfr/title-34-Education/subtitle-A-Office-Secretary-Department-Education/part-79-Intergovernmental-Review-Department-Education-Programs-Activities/section-79.10.md

 ##### § 79.10 How does the Secretary make efforts to accommodate intergovernmental concerns? #####

-Link to an amendment published at 89 FR 70343, Aug.
-29, 2024.

-(a) If a state process provides a state process recommendation to the Department through its single point of contact, the Secretary either:
+(a) If a State process provides a State process recommendation to the Department through its single point of contact, the Secretary either:

 (1) Accepts the recommendation;

-(2) Reaches a mutually agreeable solution with the state process; or
+(2) Reaches an agreement with the State; or

 (3) Provides the single point of contact with a written explanation of the decision in such form as the Secretary deems appropriate.
 The Secretary may also supplement the written explanation by providing the explanation to the single point of contact by telephone, other telecommunication, or other means.